Hot Stuff (1929 film): Plot

-The film opens in the small village of Coma, where Aunt Katie Allen (Louise Fazenda), a spinster who missed out on youth, is helping her lively niece Babs (Alice White) prepare for a night out by pinning a new dress on her.
+The film opens in the small village of Coma, where Aunt Katie Allen, a spinster who missed out on youth, is helping her lively niece Babs prepare for a night out by pinning a new dress on her.
 Babs confidently tells Katie that boys go wild for girls who let them think they’re wild, showing her spirited attitude toward youth and fun.
 Just as Babs rushes out, a man arrives at the local service station with a broken-down Ford, and Babs playfully reassures him the car won’t blow up.

 Katie receives good news—a $10,000 check from a long-pending damage lawsuit—enabling her to send Babs to college, fulfilling her dream.

 Babs heads to Madison Junior College with Aunt Katie, excited about her new life.
-At college, Babs quickly draws attention, especially from Mack Moran (William Bakewell), a confident heartbreaker who boasts of his charm with girls.
-Mack spots Babs and her friend Thelma (Doris Dawson) arriving and immediately sets out to impress Babs with playful banter and a ukulele serenade.
+At college, Babs quickly draws attention, especially from Mack Moran, a confident heartbreaker who boasts of his charm with girls.
+Mack spots Babs and her friend Thelma arriving and immediately sets out to impress Babs with playful banter and a ukulele serenade.
 Though Thelma warns Babs about Mack’s type, Babs is intrigued.

 Mack invites Babs and her friends to the fraternity house, introducing Babs as his new weakness.
 The fraternity brothers cheer warmly, and Babs enjoys the attention.
 Despite her popularity, Babs struggles academically and is reprimanded by a professor for failing a class, blaming sleepless nights caused by partying.
 Babs brushes off the concerns, staying carefree.

 Mack offers to help Babs study that evening, but she firmly refuses, insisting school nights are for studying, not dating.
 She walks away, leaving Mack to drink water that accidentally splashes in his face.

 Babs and Katie are invited by Thelma and other girls to join their club.
 Babs accepts happily.
 The girls plan a meeting at the Ice-Palace for Student’s Night and encourage Babs to bring a boyfriend—but “not one of ours.”

 At the Ice-Palace, Mack tries to get close to Babs despite her resistance.
 He gifts her humorous soap “for that schoolgirl complexion,” which annoys her.
 Mack attempts to cozy up on a couch, but Babs pulls away.
-Meanwhile, pranksters led by Tuffy (Buddy Messinger) play jokes by making phone calls to Babs and Mack, frustrating Babs.
+Meanwhile, pranksters led by Tuffy play jokes by making phone calls to Babs and Mack, frustrating Babs.
 Mack defends Babs, carrying her off and scolding the boys.
 Babs and Mack then share a teasing, tender moment dancing, though Babs reminds Mack she has “lessons” besides dancing.

-Mack invites Babs to the Ice-Palace Friday night, but Babs says she’ll go with a younger, handsomer man—Sandy (Ben Hall).
+Mack invites Babs to the Ice-Palace Friday night, but Babs says she’ll go with a younger, handsomer man Sandy.
 Katie overhears this.
 At the Ice-Palace, couples skate and dance.
 Babs watches Mack make a jealous display with another girl and responds by toasting the “weeping women” he has left behind.